MarcinKubik/CharityApp/readme.md

 - Registration and login of users
 - Adding first admin, form of login and dashboard for admins (I have used Sb Admin pattern available on https://startbootstrap.com/themes/sb-admin-2/)
 - Operations on institutions: creating, reading, updating, deleting
+- Operations on admins: creating, reading, updating, deleting

 ## Tasks in progress:

-- Operations on admins: creating, reading, updating, deleting
+- Operations on users: creating, reading, updating, deleting